What is Postpartum Depersonalization and Derealization? A Guide to That "Out of Body" Feeling

 Several factors in the postpartum period can trigger this overload:

 Hormonal shifts.
 The dramatic drop in estrogen and progesterone after birth creates rapid chemical changes in the brain.
-These shifts contribute to the full spectrum of postpartum mood symptoms, including dissociation.
+These shifts contribute to the full spectrum of mood symptoms, including dissociation.

 A history of trauma.
 If you've experienced trauma earlier in your life, the stress and vulnerability of the postpartum period can reactivate old coping mechanisms, including dissociation.
 It's your nervous system doing something it learned to do long before this baby arrived.